-What is Top Down Analysis?
+What is Top-Down Analysis?

-Breaking Down Top Down Analysis
+Breaking Down Top-Down Analysis

 A top-down approach will always start at the highest level, that is, determining which country has the best investment climate.
 At this level, a commonly used indicator is gross domestic product or GDP.
 This indicator is a good benchmark to compare various countries.
 GDP is a comprehensive measure of economic growth, which is why many investors use it.
 While GDP is an important factor to consider, there are also other considerations that an investor must analyze.

 Global investors ought to assess the political climate of a country before opting to invest in it.
 As an investor, you should determine whether the country’s economy is at risk.
-This could be due to its own political situation or situations where neighbouring countries could be jeopardizing its economy.
+This could be due to its own political situation or situations where neighboring countries could be jeopardizing its economy.
 For instance, when the Russian Federation annexed Crimea in 2014, the risk of investing in Eastern Europe increased considerably.

 Asset Condition Assessment

 Another factor that you should keep in mind entails the asset valuations with respect to the country’s economic growth.
 Although a fast-developing economy can give rise to fast-growing firms, the industry may be requiring a lot for the securities.
 The Chinese property stocks are a perfect case in point.
-They were overpriced in 2016 following a rise in prices.
+They were overpriced in 2016, following a rise in prices.

 Local Currency Climate

-Picking the Right Sector in a Top down Analysis
+Picking the Right Sector in a Top-down Analysis

-Once you have the ideal place, the next step entails comparing the performance of different firms within that country.
+Once you have the ideal place, the next step entails comparing the performance of different industries within that country.
 Almost always, you will find that the greatest part of growth is taking place in certain areas of the economy.
 Such areas experience rapid changes within a single economic cycle, often because of introducing certain technologies.

 Another way to look at this is to focus on the groups that are nurturing and fueling the economy’s growth.
 For example, a thriving middle class in a developing industry could be setting the pace for growth and development in consumer discretionary equities.

-Assessing the Nitty-gritty of Top Down Analysis
+Assessing the Nitty-gritty of Top-Down Analysis

 The last stage in the top-down analysis approach to investment entails evaluating the details of individual assets.
 More specifically, you should examine both the fundamental and technical aspects of the asset.
-Investors usually choose from a wide range of assets including foreign stocks, international ETFs and American Depository Receipts (ADRs).
+Investors usually choose from a wide range of assets, including foreign stocks, international ETFs, and American Depository Receipts (ADRs).

-With regards to the technical aspect, you should specifically look for assets with an increasing trend in pricing.
+With regard to the technical aspect, you should specifically look for assets with an increasing trend in pricing.
 As for the fundamental aspect, you’ll need to find assets whose value tends to be underestimated.
 These dynamics prevent you from overpaying for certain assets.

-Should You Consider using Top Down Analysis?
+Should You Consider Using Top-Down Analysis?

 Another reason for using top-down analysis is that it allows you to diversify your investments across different sectors.
 You can even choose to diversify your portfolio across global markets.
 If you come across an international market that is performing well, you can allocate part of your capital to it.
 Diversification helps to lessen the blow in case the primary market you’ve invested in undergoes a downturn.

 Since every top-down analysis begins with a global outlook of the economy, it’s highly unlikely for investors to be caught off-guard by upheavals.
-Ideally, this strategy requires that an investor keeps abreast with geopolitical issues and whole economies.
+Ideally, this strategy requires that an investor keeps abreast of geopolitical issues and whole economies.
 Given the vast information such investors have regarding global events and interlaced networks, it’s easy to predict trends in different sectors.

 All these advantages support the fact that top-down analysis is worth considering.
 However, this is not to say that you should do away with the bottom-up strategy entirely.
 After all, you can use a combination of both strategies.
 With the bottom-up technique, you’ll have a clear picture of an individual firm before deciding to invest in it.
-This approach enables you to access the company’s financial reports, to help you determine whether it has a solid financial position.
+This approach enables you to access the company’s financial reports to help you determine whether it has a solid financial position.

 At the same time, a top-down analysis gives you a comprehensive picture of the global economy.
 Keeping up-to-date with the performance of different economies can help you predict the trend of the specific industry you’ve invested in.
 It also gives you a chance to diversify your portfolio by investing in different markets.
-With such diversification, the risk of losing any one investment decreases significantly.

-The Bottom Line for Top Down Analysis
+The Bottom Line for Top-Down Analysis